Communication Arts Bachelor's Degree

 |Common Courses||Reporting, writing/editing introduction to mass communications, speech communication, and print media|

 |Key Skills||Writing newsletters/web content, reporting news, managing Internet communications, and communicating a company's mission statement|

 |Career Options||Public relations specialist, technical writer, and news analyst|

 Coursework for this degree may include introduction to mass communications, reporting, writing and editing, speech communication, business and professional speaking, origins of visual communication, print media, basic communication arts software and other classes.
 You may find that you can complete this degree online through a distance-learning program.

 Once you have obtained your degree, you will be eligible for entry-level positions in television, film, print media, news, public relations and other fields.
 Career opportunities may involve writing newsletters, software manuals and web content.
 You could also write or report the news, manage Internet communications and communicate a company's corporate mission to shareholders and clients.

 What Can I Do After I Graduate?

 A communication arts bachelor's degree can lead to a career as a public relations specialist, news analyst, technical writer or other career in communications.
-The U.S. Bureau of Labor Statistics (BLS) states that employment of public relations specialists is expected to grow faster than average for all occupations from 2008-2018 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) states that employment of public relations specialists is expected to grow as fast as average for all occupations from 2014-2024 (www.bls.gov).
 An increasingly competitive business environment should cause the need for public relations specialists to grow.
-Employment of technical writers is expected to grow as fast as average for all occupations from 2008-2018 as well.
+Employment of technical writers is expected to grow faster than average for all occupations from 2014-2024 as well.
 There will especially be a demand for writers in such areas as law, medicine and economics.
-Employment of news analysts is expected to slowly decline as publishing and broadcasting continue to consolidate.
+Employment of news analysts is expected to decline as publishing and broadcasting continue to consolidate.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: